ABOUT THE AWARD

 - The winner will exhibit a selection of resulting work at the Royal Scottish Academy the following year in consultation with the Academy.
 Further arrangements will be determined in consultation with the winner.

 - The Royal Scottish Academy reserves the right to accession one representative work or DVD from the artist into the RSA Permanent Collection.

 - The copyright of all works remain with the artist but it is a condition of entry that the Royal Scottish Academy reserves the right of reproduction of all submitted and resultant works for publicity/educational/reference purposes in connection with the award.

-- Personal information supplied by applicants on registration/application forms will be held securely by the Royal Scottish Academy in accordance with the Data Protection Act, 1998.
+- Personal information supplied by applicants on application forms will be held securely by the Royal Scottish Academy in accordance with the EU General Data Protection Act (GDPR).